JaspreetKhela/JaspreetKhela/README.md

 - **Soft Skills**: Critical Thinking, Communication
 __________
 ### Academics
-The following academic history outlines my areas of expertise developed through post-secondary programs and their corresponding courses that I have taken.
+The following academic history outlines my areas of expertise developed through post-secondary programs and the corresponding courses that I have taken.
 * **Trinity College, University of Toronto**:
   * **Degree Name**: Honours Bachelor of Science Degree
   * **Field Of Study**: Mathematics and Physics Specialist, Mathematical Applications in Economics and Finance Specialist, Chemistry Minor